Distribution·

 Recording royalties vs publishing royalties from a stream

-- Recording royalty — typically 55–65% of the total royalty pool goes to recording rights holders.
-This is passed to your distributor and then to you.
+• Recording royalty: typically 55–65% of the total royalty pool goes to recording rights holders.
+This flows from the platform to your distributor and then to you.

 Why your per-stream rate changes month to month